 Researchers at Nordita are engaged in a variety of public outreach activities including Stockholm's popular biennial physics fair Fysik i Kungsträdgården, and the AlbaNova Open House that brings people from the street in touch with scientists.
-Nordita also supported the Galileo Mobile project during the International Year of Astronomy in 2009, a traveling science education project to bring astronomy closer to young people all over the world.

-"Fysik i Kungsträdgården" is a joint projects with the local physics and astronomy departments which takes place on a Saturday in September.
+"Fysik i Kungsträdgården" is a joint projects with the local universities which takes place on a Saturday in September.
 On that day the central Stockholm park Kungsträdgården is filled with myriads of students and scientists from the Stockholm University and KTH physics departments, astronomy, meteorology, radiation physics, and (since 2008) Nordita, joined by science educators from the House of Science.
 The public is invited to explore and experience the many facets of physics, ask questions, listen to talks, and try hands-on demonstrations.